cordero-c-perez/Projects/tsa_main.md

 </center>

-The following graphs show the the predictions (forecasts) for the year 2018, and the model as it compares to the original time series, respectively.
-It is important to note that as time increases the fit and accuracy increases which is important for this analyis specifically as the concern here is accuracy in predicting future values.
+The following graphs show the predictions (forecasts) for the year 2018, and the model as it compares to the original time series, respectively.
+It is important to note that as time increases the fit and accuracy increases which is important for this analysis specifically as the concern here is accuracy in predicting future values.
 Should the time series plot hint at cycles (crudely, repeated values across larger gaps in time) then it might be best to secure a better fit for earlier values of the time series object.

 <img src="tsa_main_files/figure-gfm/unnamed-chunk-8-1.png" style="display: block; margin: auto;" /><img src="tsa_main_files/figure-gfm/unnamed-chunk-8-2.png" style="display: block; margin: auto;" />